-Skin Care Guide for Immobile and Bedridden Seniors
+Skin Care Guide for Bedridden Seniors

 Sitting or lying down for a long time can have undesirable effects on skin health.
 Unfortunately, around eight percent of patients in nursing homes suffer from pressure sores at some point or other, and up to 28 percent of home care patients also experience this condition.
 Immobile and bedridden seniors are highly susceptible to skin problems, but long-term caregivers can do a number of things to help them improve their skin health.

 As people get older, their skin will undergo changes, and the skin problems they experience depend on several factors, such as lifestyle, diet, and personal habits.
 Skin changes among elderly people can be caused by the depletion of fatty tissue between the skin and muscles, facial movement over time, stress gravity, obesity, and bad habits such as smoking.
 Some examples of these changes include wrinkles, age spots, dry or roughened skin, loose facial skin, benign growths, thinned skin, and easily bruisable skin.
 Immobile and bedridden seniors experience these common skin changes too, but they are also more vulnerable to pressure sores.

 Understanding Pressure Sores Among Seniors

 If you are mobility-challenged or bedridden, you have a higher chance of developing pressure sores or bedsores.
 Also known as pressure ulcers, these sores are not only unsightly, they can also cause significant discomfort and pain.
 Sometimes, they can lead to infections such as meningitis, endocarditis, and cellulitis.

 This skin condition usually occurs when too much pressure is applied to the skin on a certain part of the body.
 It can start developing as a reddened area on the skin that will not turn white when you press it.
 Then, it can turn into a sore, blister, or crater, and it may produce foul-smelling drainage.